|Tulip fields remind me of home|

 One place I particularly wanted to visit on the way down, even though it was late, were the Clifden Caves, a karst area said to have glow worms.There’s no one around when I get there, but someone has thoughtfully left some hard hats.
 There are three sections of tunnels here and they require different levels of skill.
 There’s also a sign saying don’t do it alone and don't do it before, after or during rain because of the risk of flooding.
 That makes me nervous.
 I don’t know if it’s been raining here or not.
 It certainly was at the Sounds and all the way down on the previous days.
 Though I’m apprehensive, I take my cap lamp and a spare torch, thinking I’ll just go in a little way and have a look.

 Twenty metres in my way is blocked by a large and desperate sheep.
 It is stuck in a hole and bleats beseechingly.
 I try to get it out by grasping it under its forelegs and tugging, but can’t budge it an inch.
 As I go back out to get help, glow worms twinkle above my head.
 I can't stop, but at least I've finally seen some.
 Back on the road, I ask a man who pulls up in a Ute for help, but he shakes his head.
 He’s not from here, doesn’t know who owns the sheep, and no, he can’t stop to help.
 I search in vain for some kind of habitation and then drive back to where I had seen some buildings.
 The first is a sawmill and it’s closed, but I have better luck at the second one.
 At least there’s someone home.
 This man reluctantly promises to do something about the sheep.
-I’m not entirely convinced, but now I am very late, so I bolt out the door hoping that Shrek of the Southlands won't end up on someone’s plate.
-Unfortunately I now smell a lot like a sheep.
+I’m not entirely convinced, but now I am very late.
+I bolt out the door hoping that Shrek of the Southlands gets home safely and won't end up on someone’s plate.
+I am now covered in fluff and smell a lot like a sheep.

 I like the hostel when I eventually get there, not the least because my bed hasn’t been given away.
 It's in a stately Victorian mansion - a former nursing home, and has high ceilings, leadlight windows and lovely china.
 Magnolias are in bloom in the garden.
 It's called Southern Comfort.
 The only thing missing is the mint julep, but the showers are heavenly.